dantman/elite-vr-cockpit/GETTING-STARTED.md

       - `[JOY Y-AXIS]` - FSS Pitch
       - `[JOY X-AXIS]` FSS Yaw

+7. Check your SRV (Buggy) axis bindings.
+    - *Use the Cockpit tab to set bindings for the SRV, if necessary.*
+         - `[JOY X-AXIS]` Buggy Roll Axis: same as Joystick "Roll"
+         - `[JOY Y-AXIS]` Steering Axis: same as Joystick "Pitch"
+         - `[JOY Z-AXIS]` Buggy Throttle/Speed Axis: same as Throttle

 **Be sure to turn off menu mode when you leave the menu and want to control your ship.
 Menu mode is exclusively for controlling the main menu, pause menu, and in-game help screen.**